jamesmurray7/gmvjoint/cran-comments.md

 R-hub build OK.
 Note upon installation one may be warned about inconsistencies across TMB/Matrix versions, but this is not within my control.
+Some warning about C++11 flags also, but this comes from RcppArmadillo, and not sure I can relax this.